sidravi1/sidravi1.github.io/_posts/2019-01-25-heirarchical-hidden-markov-model.md

 Why do we do such a poor of identifying the sub-processes?
 We have 100 observations for each sub-process, same as the simple model, but there are more degrees of freedom since it is a mixture of two processes.
 Maybe we'd do better if we have had a larger sample size to train the model?
 Or maybe we should just train two models - a 'simple' HMM for each of the sub-processes and then a 'hierarchical' one for the super-process.
 Though I do like the cleanliness of having just one model and if the data-generating process is indeed hierarchical, it would perform better.
 But before deciding on a model, you'd want to do some model checking to see how well the hierarchical one fits your data.

 I tried a few different parameterizations for the mixture model but none seem to resolve the divergences.
-Would love to hear from you if you have any suggestions.
+Would love to hear from you if you have any suggestions for this.

 Last thing, in IRL the world is changing underneath your feet.
 In our model, we assumed that the transition matrix is fixed at all times but you can imagine one that gradually drifts.
 We may want to model it as time-varying (Gaussian random-walk maybe?).
 Also, you may want to model the stage *n* process as a zero-inflated Poisson.
 It fits the data a lot better.
 Many days there are no tickets but when there are, there are a bunch.